emilsjolander/emilsjolander.github.io/source/_posts/2013-12-13-android-with-sprinkles.markdown

 This app is going to need two main model classes, a `Note` and a `Tag`.
 A third model that acts as the many-to-many relational link between a `Note` and a `Tag` is also needed (Remember, sprinkles doesn't handle relationships for you.
 This is by design).
 Models must subclass the `Model` class found in the sprinkles library.
 Each `Model` subclass must also be annotated with a `@Table` annotation which specifies the name of the table that the model class corresponds to.

 Given this information we can start creating our model classes!
 Lets create three empty model classes.
-(I have removed the import statements to keep it short, this is something i will do in all future code samples)
+(I have removed the import statements to keep it short, this is something I will do in all future code samples)
 ```java
 @Table("Notes")
 public class Note extends Model {